-Top 5 4th Quarter Trades of Va - GuruFocus.com
+Top 5 4th Quarter Trades of VA - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Innovator U.S. Equity Power Buffer ETF - December has a price-book ratio of 3.79.
+In terms of valuation, iShares Core S&P Mid-Cap ETF has a price-earnings ratio of 13.83 and a price-book ratio of 2.33.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.